 Pro Tip: No matter what type of wire leader you decide to use, choosing a high-quality leader material is always a smart choice, as they will last longer and catch you more fish.
 My go-to wire leaders are made by American Fishing Wire, which has a super high standard.
 You can check out their best wire leader on Amazon here.

 When Do You Need a Wire Leader?

-When fishing for toothy predators, in both fresh- and saltwater, a wire leader is always good to use in order of prevent bite offs.
+When fishing for toothy predators, in both fresh- and saltwater, a wire leader is always good to use in order to prevent bite-offs.